 Few would argue that NFL quarterbacks have probably one of the hardest jobs on the planet.
 They have to identify the look the defense is giving them, call or make adjustments to the play, and then within 2 seconds, interpret what the defense is doing based on the look given by the defense and what the defense actually does.
 All this while several 300+ pound monsters come charging at them, not to mention the fact that tens of thousands of fans are watching not including the millions on TV.
 You have to have thick skin to deal with the pressure.

 Quarterbacks coming out of college often describe how going to the NFL is a whole new level of speed and quickness.
 They describe how fast the game is, but the ones who are successful also describe how the game seems to slow down almost like it is in slow motion for that few brief seconds.
 And then BAM!
 SPLAT!, a 300 lb defensive end sacks them because all the receivers were covered.

 But the point is this.

 Everyone who made it to the NFL or even the collegiate level had great athletic and physical skills.
 They can all lift heavy weights, run great 40 yard dash times, and all have physical talent.
 But those who rise above the others have something else.
-They have the amazing work ethic, drive, the self belief systems, the ability to overcome diversity.
+They have an amazing work ethic, drive, self-belief systems, the ability to overcome diversity.
 Generally speaking, they have mastered the mental game in their own minds.

 Let me ask you this.